krustlet/krustlet/docs/intro/install.md

 ## Next Steps

-After installing Krustlet, you can go through [the tutorial](tutorial01.md) to learn how to start using Krustlet.
+After installing Krustlet, if you'd like to get started and see something running, go checkout any one of the [demos](../../demos).
+Each of them has a prebuilt WebAssembly module stored in a registry and a Kubernetes manifest that you can `kubectl apply`.

+If you'd like to learn how to write your own simple module in Rust and deploy it, [follow through the tutorial](tutorial01.md) to deploy your first application.